sajchania/planerv2-client/README.md

 ## Possible questions
 - Why there is no web interface?
-->  The web interface was written in JavaScript.
+  The web interface was written in JavaScript.
 It wasn't working properly, so it was replaced with a QBit client.
 - Why there is a QBit library instead of Spring?
--> I tried to use Spring first but due to issues with my PC I have decided to use something else.
+> I tried to use Spring first but due to issues with my PC I have decided to use something else.
 High performance micro-service library souds better for me.
--> Why QBit?
+- Why QBit?
-- It was said that is is fast.
+ It was said that is is fast.
 You need to click only once to run a server.
 And Tomcat + Spring + Eclipse + Firefox takes too much resources on my PC.
-- Why there are 2 projects: one with Maven second with Gradle?
--> I had only 4 days to solve the task
 - Why there is no database / cluster?
-->  I had only 4 days to solve the task
+  I had only 4 days to solve the task
 - Why there is no default REST DELETE method in QBit's HttpClientBuilder?
--> ?!
+ ?!